jasper3100/sparse-vision/README.md

 - `extract_intermediate_features.py`: extract intermediate features of a specific layer of the model
 - `train_sae.py`: train sparse autoencoder
 - `evaluate_model_on_adjusted_features.py`: output of intermediate layer --> autoencoder --> into model
+- `evaluation_metrics.py`: evaluate whether the adjusted model is close to the original model

 If the autoencoder is already trained, then one can of course run `evaluate_model_on_adjusted_features.py` without running the other files.